Yolk: Composition of chicken egg yolk

-The yolk makes up about 33% of the liquid weight of the egg; it contains about 60 kcal, three times the energy content of the egg white, mostly due to its fat content.
+The yolk makes up about 33% of the liquid weight of the egg; it contains about 60 kcal, three times the energy content of the egg white.
+The yolk's high energy density compared to whites is due to yolk's much higher fat content.

 All of the fat-soluble vitamins (A, D, E and K) are found in the egg yolk.
 Egg yolk is one of the few foods naturally containing vitamin D.

 The composition (by weight) of the most prevalent fatty acids in egg yolk typically is: